codewithkolin/4K_Video_Maker/README.md

    - Supported formats: JPG, PNG, BMP, TIFF
    - The image will be automatically resized to 4K resolution

+2. **Select Audio Files**: Choose one of the following methods:

+   **Method A: Manual Selection**
-2. **Select 20 WAV Files**: Click "Select 20 WAV Files" and choose exactly 20 WAV audio files
+   - Click "Select WAV Files" and choose one or more WAV audio files
-   - Only WAV files are supported
+   - Only WAV files are supported for manual selection
+   - You can select any number of audio files (1 or more)
    - Files will be concatenated in the order selected

+   **Method B: Random Selection**
+   - Click "Select Directory" to choose a folder containing audio files
+   - Enter your desired target duration in minutes (default: 60)
+   - Click "Generate Random Selection" to randomly select files to meet your target
+   - Supports multiple audio formats: WAV, MP3, M4A, FLAC, AAC, OGG
+   - Searches directory and all subdirectories automatically
+   - No duplicate files will be selected
+   - Result will be close to your target duration with 30% tolerance

+   **Audio Processing**:
+   - Video length automatically matches the total duration of all audio files
-   - Fade transitions (2 seconds) will be added between files
+   - Fade transitions (2 seconds) are added between files

 3. **Select Output Location**: Click "Select Location" and choose where to save the video
    - Recommended: Save as `.mp4` format